-FK866-treated anti-angiogenic neutrophils were injected subcutaneously into the flank of tumor-bearing mice (at day 0 and 2).
-We could observe significantly impaired tumor growth, compared to mice injected with untreated Ifnar1-/- neutrophils (Figure 4 A and B).
+FK866-treated anti-angiogenic neutrophils were injected subcutaneously into tumor-bearing mice (at day 0 flank and day 2 i.v.).
+We could observe significantly impaired tumor growth, as compared to mice injected with untreated Ifnar1-/- neutrophils (Figure 4 A and B).

-Histological examination of the extracted tumors proved the significant suppression of angiogenesis of tumors isolated from mice transplanted with FK866-treated TANs, ascompared to those injected with untreated Ifnar1-/- neutrophils (Figure 5 A and B).
+Histological examination of the extracted tumors proved the significant suppression of angiogenesis in tumors isolated from mice treated with FK866-treated TANs, as compared to those injected with untreated Ifnar1-/- neutrophils (Figure 5 A and B).

 FIGURE AND TABLE LEGENDS:

 Figure 1.
 The scheme of the protocol.
-Step 1 - Preparation of cell line B16F10 melanoma; 2 – allogenic tumor model in mice; 3 –TAN isolation from the tumors; 4 - NAMPT inhibition in TANs in vitro; 5 - estimation of angiogenic properties of TANs in the aortic ring assay; 6 - Adoptive transfer of treated neutrophils in the allogenic tumor model; 7- tumor growth measurement, histological examination.
+Step 1.
+Preparation of B16F10 melanoma cellline; 2.
+Allogenic tumor model in mice; 3.
+Isolation of TANs from the tumors; 4.
+Inhibition of NAMPT in TANs in vitro; 5.
+Estimation of angiogenic properties of TANs in the aortic ring assay; 6.
+Adoptive transfer of treated neutrophils in the allogenic tumor model; 7.
+Tumor growth monitoring, histological examination.

 Figure 2.
 Gating strategy for TANs sorting.
-Single cell suspensions of tumors were prepared, stained using antibodies listed above.
-CD11b+ Ly6Ghi neutrophils were sorted using a FACSAria cell sorter (BD Bioscience), and the purity of cells was assessed (≥95%).
+CD11b+ Ly6Ghi alive neutrophils are sorted from tumors with the purity ≥95%.

 Figure 3.
-Suppression of the endothelial branches formation in aortic ring assay by neutrophils after FK866 treatment.
-Sorted Ifnar1-/- TANs were cultivated with FK866 (green) or medium (red), washedand added to aortic rings; branch formation was monitored during 14 days.
-The number and length of endothelial branches were higher in presence of Ifnar1-/- neutrophils, inhibition of Nampt in neutrophils leads to reduced branch formation.
+Suppression of angiogenic properties of TANs after FK866 treatment.
+Angiogenic properties of sorted Ifnar1-/- TANs treated with FK866 or with medium were estimated using aorta ring assay.
+Branch formation was monitored during 14 days, representative results at the day 14 are presented (A).
+Treatment with FK866 significantly decreased the number of endothelial branches (B).
 Data are shown as median, interquartile range and min-max, *p<0.05.

 Figure 4.
 Retardation of tumor growth after adoptive transfer of FK866-treated neutrophils.
-Sorted Ifnar1-/- TANs were cultivated with FK866 (green) or medium (red), washed, mixed with B16F10 melanoma cells (1:10) and s.c. injected into the flank of WT mice, at d3 tumor-bearing mice received FK866-treated or medium-treated neutrophils (i.v.), respectively.
-Tumor growth was monitored every second day (A), at day 14 mice were sacrificed, tumor mass was istimated (B).
+The influence of TANs on the tumor growth was assessed.
+TANs were isolated, treated with FK866 and injected into tumor-bearing mice as described above.
+At day 14 mice were sacrificed, tumors removed and analyzed.
+Ifnar1-/- TANs treated with FK866 versus controls were compared.
+(A) Tumor growth was measured, (B) tumor mass and (C) size were estimated.
 Data are shown as median, interquartile range and min-max, *p<0.05.

 Figure 5.
-Suppressed angiogenesis in tumors after adoptive transfer of FK866-treated neutrophils.
-Exemplified staining of vessels in tumor.
-Laminin (red), SMA (green).
-Scale bars: 100 μm (A).
-Quantification of vascularization of tumors after adoptive transfer of TANs cultivated with FK866 (green) or medium (red) (B).
-Data are shown as median, interquartile range and min-max, *p<0.05.
+Suppressed tumor vascularization after adoptive transfer of FK866-treated neutrophils.
+Tumors were isolated as described above (Fig 4).
+Vessel maturation was assessed using anti-SMA antibodies (mature vessels) and anti-gamma laminin (endothelial cells).
+(A) Representative staining of tumors are shown: SMA (green), laminin (red).
+Scale bars: 50 μm.
+(B) Quantification of tumor vascularization after adoptive transfer of TANs cultivated with FK866 (green) or medium (red) Data are shown as median, interquartile range and min-max, *p<0.05.

 DISCUSSION:

-Despite of the progress in surgical and pharmacological approaches, successful treatment of cancer remains a significant challenge.
-The novel immunological methods are introduced to influence the tumor-infiltrating immune cells.
-Here we demonstrate the novel method to suppress tumor growth via transfer of anti-angiogenic tumor-associated neutrophils.
-Selective targeting of pro-angiogenic NAMPT signaling in TANs using FK866 inhibitor prevents side effects, which are observed upon systemic FK866 treatment.
+Despite of the progress in surgical and pharmacological cancer treatment, successful therapy remains a challenge.
+Since immune cells are known to play an important role in the regulation of tumor growth, novel methods inhibiting tumorigenicity of such cells should be established.
+Here we demonstrate a novel approach to suppress tumor growth via adoptive transfer of anti-angiogenic tumor-associated neutrophils.
+Selective targeting of pro-angiogenic NAMPT signaling in TANs, using FK866 inhibitor, prevents side effects, which are observed upon systemic FK866 treatment.

-The most critical part of the protocol is the need to use freshly isolated neutrophils.
-Neutrophils are short-living cells undergoing apoptosis or activated during the procedure of isolation.
-Murine neutrophils should be kept in +4°C media during all step of isolation, including cell sorting.
+The most critical part of the protocol is the need to use freshly isolated primary neutrophils.
+Neutrophils are short-living cells, undergoing apoptosis or activated during the procedure of isolation.
+Murine neutrophils should be kept in +4°C media during all steps of isolation, including cell sorting.
 Isolation of neutrophils should be performed as soon as possible and the experiment should not be paused.

-Usage of Fc-block allows reducing the unspecific staining of the cells with high Fc-receptor expression like NK cells.
-We also recommend to minimize the number of fluorescent-conjugated antibodies to simplify the gating strategy and to avoid the activation of neutrophils due to binding with antibodies.
+Usage of Fc-block allows reducing the unspecific staining of the cells with high Fc-receptor expression, like NK cells.
+We also recommend to minimize the number of fluorescent-conjugated antibodies to simplify the gating strategy and to avoid the activation of neutrophils due to antibody binding.